 Have an account?
 Please log in.

-When you’re looking for income-producing stocks, dividend yield is typically your most important consideration.
+When you’re looking for income from investments such as Canadian dividend stocks, the dividend yield is typically your most important consideration.
 But in some cases, dividend yield can be misleading.

 The yield is certainly one of the most concrete things about an investment.
 It is the percentage you get when you divide the current yearly dividend payment by the share or unit price of the investment.